pramnora/bash/language/search/grep/01/README.md

 > grep Finance phonebook.txt

+## EXAMPLES

+### Example 1

-A real world example usage might be, I might have typed in a bash script command say days/weeks/months ago...;
+A real world example usage might be, I might have typed in a bash script command say whole days/weeks/months ago...;
-but, most unfortunately, I've completely forgotten what was the exact command format to use.
+but, most unfortunately, I've now completely forgotten what was the exact command format I did previously use...?
-Therefore, I now wish to go and look through command list **history**...; which can be very long....;
+Therefore, I now wish to go and looking through command list **history**...; which can be very long, indeed...;
-rather than keep on scrolling upwards and upwards...???
+rather than keep on scrolling endlessly *upwards and upwards*...???
-I just simply use 'grep' to find the lines that are relevant, instead.
+I just simply use 'grep' to find the **history** file lines that are relevant, instead.

 grep history source